01Fashion (Editorial) Model

 Not to be confused with fitness models, fit models are models who work behind the scenes in fashion houses — and with garment manufacturers — to make sure the sizing and fit of garments are maintained during the manufacturing process.

 Garment manufacturers require a variety of shapes and sizes of fit models in order to fit their garments properly before they are shipped to the consumer.

-Promotional models must be very outgoing, friendly and have a good understanding of the client's product because they may be required to talk about the product or answer questions from potential buyers.
+Promotional models must be very outgoing, friendly and have a good understanding of the client's product because they may be required to talk about it or answer questions from potential buyers.

-The market for mature models has increased tremendously as the baby boomers enter their later years.
+The market for mature models has increased tremendously as baby boomers enter their later years.